So last week I shared why self-awareness was so important to learn in life! Now I want to talk more about how to practice self-awareness.

 It’s about observing your thoughts, habits, and actions as if you were watching yourself and understanding the consequences to those behaviors and how them align with who you want to be and where you want to go in life.

-So how do you practice self-awareness and use it to learn about yourself?
+So how to practice self-awareness and use it to learn about yourself?

 Here are four recommended exercises: